fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 3.9 | MSVC: not yet |
 |---------:|------------|------------|

-Previously only methods/functions could be specified as `inline`, now you can do the same with variables.
+Previously only methods/functions could be specified as `inline`; now you can do the same with variables.

 ###DR: Matching of template template-arguments excludes compatible templates